HbmMods/Hbm-s-Nuclear-Tech-GIT/README.md

 # License

-This software is licensed under the GNU Public Livense version 3.
+This software is licensed under the GNU Public License version 3.
 In short: This software is free, you may run the software freely, create modified versions, distribute this software and distribute modified versions, as long as the modified software too has a free software license.
 You win this round, Stallman.

 TERMS AND CONDITIONS
 0. Definitions.